install.packages(c("tidyverse", "ggthemes", "patchwork"))Instructions for R Workshops @ UQ 2026

 3. Installing RStudio

 We will use RStudio in this Workshop, a free front-end to R for Windows, Mac or Linux (i.e., R is working in the background).
 It makes working with R easier, more productive, and organised, especially for new users.
 There are other front-ends, but RStudio is the most popular.
-Please make sure you have the latest version (currently Version: 2024.12.0).
+Please try and have the latest version (currently Version: 2026.01) but anything from 2024 onwards should be fine.
 You can check your version by going to the menu “Help” –> “Check for Updates”.

 Go to the RStudio website and choose Install RStudio.
 It should autodetect your machine type, but if it doesn’t, you can choose the download for the machine type you have down the bottom of the page.